MicrosoftDocs/learn/learn-pr/azure/build-dotnet-app-cosmos-db-sql-api/includes/5-exercise-create-items.md

     );
     ```

-01. Create a new <xref:Microsoft.Azure.Cosmos.PartitionKey?displayProperty=nameWithType> instance using the same value as the `categoryId` property for the **Category** instance you created earlier.
+01. Create a new <xref:Microsoft.Azure.Cosmos.PartitionKey> instance using the same value as the `categoryId` property for the **Category** instance you created earlier.

     ```csharp
     PartitionKey helmetsKey = new("gear-climb-helmets");
     ```

-01. Use the <xref:Microsoft.Azure.Cosmos.Container.UpsertItemAsync%2A?displayProperty=nameWithType> method to create or replace the item passing in an object for the item to create and a partition key value.
+01. Use the <xref:Microsoft.Azure.Cosmos.Container.UpsertItemAsync%2A> method to create or replace the item passing in an object for the item to create and a partition key value.

     ```csharp
     ItemResponse<Category> response = await container.UpsertItemAsync(helmets, helmetsKey);